-Brian Schmetzer enters his sixth season as top assistant coach for Sigi Schmid’s staff after being named to the position on December 22, 2008.
-He is one of the Puget Sound soccer community’s most recognizable figures after playing and coaching for the region’s top professional franchises since 1980.
+A longtime Sounders FC assistant and former USL Sounders manager, Schmetzer entered his eighth season as Top Assistant Coach in 2016, a position he retained since December 22, 2008.
+He is one of the Puget Sound soccer community’s most recognizable and respected figures after playing and coaching for the region’s top professional franchises since 1980.

-Schmetzer served seven seasons as the head coach of the Sounders’ United Soccer League’s First Division club.
-He guided Seattle to USL-1 championships in 2005 and 2007, and U.S. Open Cup semifinal advancements in 2007 and 2008.
+Schmetzer served seven seasons as the Head Coach of the Sounders’ United Soccer League’s First Division club from 2002-2008 before making the jump to MLS.
+He guided Seattle to USL-1 championships in 2005 and 2007, and Lamar Hunt U.S. Open Cup semifinal advancements in 2007 and 2008.

-A Seattle native, Schmetzer signed with the Sounders’ North American Soccer League fran- chise following his graduation from Nathan Hale High School in 1980.
+A Seattle native, Schmetzer was coached by his father, Walt, as a youth.
+His team won seven out of 10 state youth championships.
+He signed with the Sounders’ North American Soccer League franchise following his graduation from Seattle’s Nathan Hale High School in 1980.
 He played three seasons as a midfielder for Seattle before going to Tulsa for the final NASL season in 1984.
-Schmetzer was coached by his father as a youth and his team won seven out of 10 state youth championships.